When God Sends forth a tiny soul

 On this page, you will find special notices for events concerning the loss of a child, suggestions on how to cope with holidays and every day life, and a link to an online support group to talk with others who have also experienced the loss a loved one to a congenital heart defect.
 If you are looking to better understand and support someone going through the loss of a child, I highly recommend you take a few moments to read the Do's and Don't written by Mary Cleckley, Atlanta, Ga Copyright 1981.

-Bereavemenet packages are a complimentary gift from Kids With Heart for families who have lost a loved one to a congenital heart defect.
+Bereavement packages are a complimentary gift from Kids With Heart for families who have lost a loved one to a congenital heart defect.
 These packages include information other families have found helpful.
 These packages are able to be distributed free of charge because of donations given to Kids With Heart NACHD Inc. for this purpose.
 Please consider helping to keep this wonderful service going by making your donation to sponsor a grief package today.
 Grief packages can be sponsored in memory of your loved one.
-To request a bereavement package for yourself or someone you care about, please contact us with the name and address of where the package should be sent.
-Requests can also be made by calling 1-800-538-5390. *Bereavement Packages are free of Cost, however, donations are greatly appreciated in order to keep this serviceavailable.
+To request a bereavement package for yourself or someone you care about, please register through our Membership Registration.
+Be sure to include the date of your child’s passing along with their birth date if you are requesting a bereavement packet.
+Bereavement Packets are free of cost to the parents who have lost their child, however, donations are greatly needed in order to enable us to keep this service available.

 By Martha Cowan for Angie In Loving Memory of Zachary